FJWang01/Head-Related-Intensity-Based-Transfer-Function/README.md

 Next, transform the truncated impulse responses to the frequency domain to form the transfer functions.
 Average the transfer functions of five measurement runs.

 Then, calculate the active intensity vector by using the cross spectrum method.
+For instance, in x direction

 <img src = "https://github.com/FJWang01/Head-Related-Intensity-Based-Transfer-Function/assets/123141141/a797122b-90ee-4941-8ff0-f946d2097193" width = "500">